Jay1194/Regex-Tutorial/gist-template.md

 ### OR Operator
 We define the 'OR' operator as the '|' element in a REGX.
+I don't believe we have any in our REGX.

 ### Character Classes
 We use Charater Classes in REGX to identify a certain charatcer from a specific set of characters.